 IDEP Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) By February 1, 2011, the U-M will create a storm sewer system map identifying the location of all if its discharge points and the names and locations of all the surface waters that the MS4 discharges into.
-FY 2010-2011 (Mid-year) ~ ~ The storm sewer system map will be updated periodically as discharge points are identified or added.
+FY 2010-2011 (Mid-year) ✓ ✓ The storm sewer system map will be updated periodically as discharge points are identified or added.
 The dates of modification of the system map will be tracked and kept on file.
-FY 2010-2011 (Mid-year) ~ ✓ ~
+FY 2010-2011 (Mid-year) ✓ ✓ ✓

 - UMAA continues to work with F&O Geographic Information System staff to review and update the storm sewer maps as changes/updates are needed. - UMD updates campus storm water maps as needed.
 Updated information is sent to a vendor to provide up-to-date master copies. - UMF updates campus storm water maps as needed.
-Recently, as a result of previous dry weather screening and additional evaluation, outfall ST03-01 has been removed from the current outfall list for the campus.